Scripts that is used within the plugin is located in the ResursBank\Module\Data class.

 The action names of ajax calls are always prefixed with "resursbank_".
 This means, if you for example would like to make an ajax call that do maths in the backend, the action would look like resursbank_do_maths.
 To simplify life, this request in the frontend script goes through the ajaxifier that resides in resursbank_global.js, like this:

 The ajax receiver for internally supported requests is very much automated from WordPress::setupAjaxActions.
-Each action name are added with the prefix rbwc_ as mentioned in the Actions and filters section.
+Each action name are added with the prefix rbwc_ as mentioned in the Actions, filters, triggers section.
 Each snake_case-action are from there translated to a camelCase action, so that the entire codebase looks the same.
 The default actions all resides in the PluginApi-class in the mentioned camelCase format.
 To add more, you could continue add methods like this, or hook up with your own ideas via external plugins.
+The action list is also limiting the actions you can fire up from the PluginApi class.

 Nonces in AJAX calls

-Nonces are always added in the localizations and the ajaxifier itself so each call can be validated if necessary.
+Nonces are always added in the localizations and the ajaxifier itself so each request can be validated with an extra secure layer, if necessary.
 For example, when we validate credentials from wp-admin, we always use the nonce to avoid problems.